philiplawlor/darktolight/README.md

 - **Status Persistence:** Remembers your last mode (if implemented in future)
 - **Extensible:** Easily add new features, such as auto-switch at sunset/sunrise or user preferences
 - **Automatic Theme Switching:** Automatically changes to dark mode at sunset and light mode at sunrise based on your location (uses astral, prompts for city/coordinates on first run)
+- **Robust Error Handling:** App will exit immediately with a clear message if user_location.json is missing or contains an invalid timezone.
 - **Limitations:** Double-clicking the tray icon is not supported due to Python environment limitations.

 ---